thalium/thalium.github.io/www/content/posts/sstic_infra_windows.md

 Some of them have used Powershell and some of them have used cmd.
 It turns out that people using cmd.exe were not able to list directories and access the file from the Desktop.
 Though, people spawning powershell were able to reach the file on the Desktop and read it.
+Moreover, people who have spawned a cmd.exe then a powershell from it were able to access the file from the Desktop.

 ## DOS Powershell

+It appears that some players found a kind of Denial Of Service by executing some commands with their Remote Code Execution.
+Indeed, it seems they where able to make the AppJailLauncher process crash from their jail.
+It happens two times.

 ## Powershell arguments

+When players executed powershell commands asking arguments from their RCE, the arguments were asked in the powershell terminal from which the AppJailLauncher were launched.

 # Conclusion

 Deploy such a CTF infrastructure for a windows pwn user is not so documented on internet.
 Two options seem to be interesting (i) Docker and (ii) AppJailLauncher project from TrailOfBits.
-Here AppJailLauncher have been chosen and after some modifications, the obtained solution was satisfying all the requirements.
+Here, AppJailLauncher have been chosen and after some modifications, the obtained solution was satisfying all the requirements.
 During the competition, from the 2nd of April to the 20th May, dozens of participants have been connecting to the remote infrastructure.
 At least 29 participants exploited the binary and get a remote shell.
 None of them have defeat the infrastructure, or maybe we did not see it or maybe nobody tried to defeat it.
 The AppJailLauncher has crashed only 3 times, restarting it is easy as run one command line.
+As seen in the section problems of this post, there are still weird behaviours that can be related to the AppJailLauncher project.

 Many thanks to the TrailOfBits team for their AppJailLauncher project.